 An ETC is comprised of the following parts:

 - A condenser

 - A collection tube

 - Insulation and aluminium casing

-In ETCs, you will find rows of evacuated glass tubes arranged in parallel rows.
+In ETCs, rows of evacuated glass tubes are arranged in parallel rows.
 Moreover, each inner glass tube usually comes with a heat pipe attached to it.
 By removing the air between two pipes, a vacuum is created.
 This vacuum is very effective in preventing heat loss.
-Due to their heat energy transfer efficiency, ETCs can function well in temperatures well above 200 degrees celsius.
+Due to their heat energy transfer efficiency, ETCs can function well in temperatures well above 200 degrees Celsius.

 Depending on the life span of the vacuum, an evacuated tube collector’s lifespan can last anywhere between 5 to 15 years.

-The commonly used solar collectors are through-pass air collectors and unglazed transpired solar collectors for air heating purposes.
+The commonly used solar collectors are through-pass air collectors and unglazed transpired solar collectors for air heating.

 How Do Solar Thermal Panel Systems Work?

 The working principle remains the same regardless of whether it’s a flat plate collector or an ETC. See for yourself: